tlswg/tls13-spec/draft-ietf-tls-tls13.md

 used with collision resistant hash functions and producing output of at least 256 bits.
 Any future replacement of these functions MUST also provide collision resistance.
-Note: the binder does not cover the binder values from other PSKs, though they are included in the Finished MAC.
+Note: The binder does not cover the binder values from other PSKs, though they are included in the Finished MAC.

 If an exporter is used, then it produces values which are unique